sengorajkumar/webautomation/README.md

 * Selenium - Web automation
 * Maven - Build and package management
 * TestNG - Test execution and Reporting
-* ExtentReports - Rest execution report in HTML format
+* ExtentReports - Test execution report in HTML format

 ## How to run
 - Import the project in IntelliJ IDEA